-5 mM of Lig9 was prepared in TBS buffer in 10l volume, and it was serielly diluted (two-fold each time) 16 fold in TBS containing 10% DMSO, followed by adding an equal amount of labeled SOD1 (100 nM) to each titration.
+5 mM of Lig9 was prepared in TBS buffer in 10l volume, and it was serially diluted (two-fold each time) 16 fold in TBS containing 10% DMSO, followed by adding an equal amount of labeled SOD1 (100 nM) to each titration.
 The mixed samples were loaded into Monolith NT.115 capillaries, and subjected to MST analysis using a Monolith NT.115 (NanoTemper Technologies), performed at MST power of 40 % and LED power of 80 %, at 22 °C temperature.
 Same protocol was followed for the W32A mutant as well, to assess the binding efficiency of Lig9.
 The fluorescence data was normalized to fraction bound (0 = unbound, 1 = bound), and the binding constands (Kd) were determined using the equation derived from the law of mass action.

-Fluorimetry study of ligands on tryptophan oxidation
+Fluorimetric study of ligands on tryptophan oxidation

 The kinetic profile of protein tryptophan (Trp) residue consumption induced by AAPH-derived radicals was assessed by fluorescence spectroscopy (Fuentes-Lemus et al., 2016; Manjula et al., 2018).
 A reaction mixture containing protein (5 µM) with 6 mM AAPH (2, 20-azobis (2-amidinopropane) dihydrochloride) was incubated in phosphate buffer 100 mM, pH 7.4 at 45 °C. Trp consumption was evaluated by the progressive decrease of the fluorescence intensity at 360 nm (excitement wavelength 295 nm).
 The fluorescence intensity was measured for 90 min with 2 min of time intervals.
 Fluorescence measurements were carried out using a Perkin Elmer LS-55 spectrofluorimeter.